igorkry/tnt4j-streams/README.md

 Stream configuration states that `JMSStream` referencing `SampleJMSParser` shall be used.

 `JMSStream` connects to server defined using `ServerURI` property, and takes messages from topic defined `Topic` property.
-To define desired queue use `Queue` property. `HaltIfNoParser` property indicates that stream should skip unparseable entries. `JNDIFactory` property defines that ActiveMQ shall be used.
+To define wanted queue use `Queue` property. `HaltIfNoParser` property indicates that stream should skip unparseable entries. `JNDIFactory` property defines that ActiveMQ shall be used.
 Stream puts received message data to map and passes it to parser.